 The Amarna Project has a full web-site of its own: www.amarnaproject.com

-The Amarna Project embraces several areas of interest that reflect the human occupation of this part of the Nile Valley.
-Primarily they concern the ancient city of Tell el-Amarna itself, its private houses, its royal buildings, and all the evidence that can be used to reconstruct the kind of a place it was and what it was like to live there.
+The Amarna Project developed from a long-running archaeological excavation formerly carried out under the auspices of the Egypt Exploration Society and now in the name of the McDonald Institute for Archaeological Research (University of Cambridge), under an annual permit from the Ministry of State for Antiquities of Egypt.
+It embraces several areas of interest that reflect the human occupation of this part of the Nile Valley.
+Primarily they concern the ancient city of Amarna itself, its private houses, its royal buildings, its cemeteries and all the evidence that can be used to reconstruct the kind of a place it was and what it was like to live there.
 The Project is involved in:

 Research through archaeological fieldwork